SystemsApproach/sdn/access.rst

 Radio Access Network
 ~~~~~~~~~~~~~~~~~~~~

-The RAN, of course, implements the last hop by encoding and
+A RAN implements the last hop by encoding and transmitting data at
-transmitting data at various bandwidths in the radio spectrum.
-For
+various bandwidths in the radio spectrum.
+For example, traditional
-example, traditional cellular technologies range from 700-MHz to
+cellular technologies range from 700-MHz to 2400-MHz, with new
-2400-MHz, with new mid-spectrum allocations now happening at
+mid-spectrum allocations now happening at 6-GHz and millimeter-wave
-6-GHz and millimeter-wave (mmWave) allocations opening above
+(mmWave) allocations opening above 24-GHz.

-24-GHz.
-For our purposes, it's everything that comes before the
+It is everything that comes *before* the over-the-air transmission
-over-the-air transmission that is up for grabs.
+that is of interest here.
+As shown in :numref:`Figure %s <fig-ran>`,

-As shown in :numref:`Figure %s <fig-ran>`, this includes the set of
+this includes the set of base stations connected to each other (and
-base stations connected to each other (and back to the Central
+back to the Central Office), and the Mobile Core that connects the RAN
-Office), and the Mobile Core that connects the RAN to the rest of the
+to the rest of the Internet.
+The Mobile Core is like the BNG in that
-Internet.
-The Mobile Core is like the BNG in that it is an IP gateway
+it is an IP gateway and is responsible for authentication, QoS, and
-and is responsible for authentication and billing, but it also has the
+billing, but it also has the added responsibility of tracking mobility
-added responsibility of tracking mobility (i.e., recording which base
+(i.e., recording which base station is currently serving each active
-station is currently serving each active device, or UE).
+device, or so-called UE).

 .. _fig-ran:
 .. figure:: access/Slide2.png